PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 #### Key features

 - **Session replay:** Watch user sessions to learn what helps and hurts.
-- **Friction scores:** Identify visits where users experience frustration.
+- **Friction scores:** Identify sessions where users experience frustration.
 - **Heatmaps:** See where users click and scroll on your website.
 - **User feedback:** Gather feedback and ratings from users.
 - **Form analytics:** Reduce abandonment on signup forms.